Frequently Asked Questions

 What is intellectual property?

 According to the World Intellectual Property Organization, intellectual property refers to creations of the mind, such as inventions; literary and artistic works; designs; and symbols, names and images used in commerce.
 Intellectual property is protected in law by, for example, patents, copyright and trademarks, which enable people to earn recognition or financial benefit from what they invent or create.
 By striking the right balance between the interests of innovators and the wider public interest, the intellectual property system aims to foster an environment in which creativity and innovation can flourish.
-Maine Med has in-house expertise to help protect intellectual property.
+MMC has in-house expertise to help protect intellectual property.

 How do I learn to invent?